 If you have questions about how to file or where to file your documents, you may want to contact the Commissioner’s staff.
 You should first check the Wisconsin Court System Self-help Law Center where you can find forms and recommendations.

 You cannot contact the Commissioner “to talk about your case”.
 This is called ex parte communication, which means a communication conducted for the benefit of only one party.
 Ex parte communication is prohibited by law.
-Ask yourself; How would I feel if the Family Court Office gave the other party advice or let them people other than me talk to them privately about my case?
+Ask yourself; How would I feel if the Family Court Office gave the other party advice or let them talk to them privately about my case?

 - If you need to contact the Green County Family Court about a matter, please contact staff at the address or telephone number below.

 - Any information sent to the Family Court Commissioner must be copied to the other party in the case.
 You must be able to prove it was provided to the other party.

 - To avoid potential problems with ex parte communications, we do not provide an e-mail address for the Family Court Commissioner.

 - If you have a question on procedures in Family Court, you can email the Family Court staff.
 Remember, Staff will not give you legal advice.

 Family Court Commissioner’s Office

 The Family Court Office number is (608) 328-9429.
 If no one is available to take your call, please leave a message.
 Please speak slowly and include your name, your telephone number, your case number, and the reason for your call.
 Our office is not staffed full time but we will respond as soon as possible.